Love or hate them, tripods are essential to your landscape photography gear.

 A tripod is a critical element that promotes end-to-end sharpness.

 So, how can a landscape photographer make the most of a tripod?

 1 Straighten Your Shot With Levels

 An annoying process is straightening your shot after shooting.
 This adds up to wasted time in post-production.
-It is a good idea to level your tripod when taking the photo.
+It is a good idea to level your tripod when taking a photo.

 This will save you the repetitiveness of levelling the horizon later on.

 Consider the balance of the tripod itself.

 The tripod should be steady to get a clear and sharp image.

 Checking all the spirit levels on the tripod will help to ensure balance and stability in the tripod.

 Holding onto the tripod will result in camera shake or blurry images.